 - Tripping over the Truth, by Travis Christofferson.

 - Fight Cancer with a Ketogenic Diet, by Ellen Davis.

 - Get Started with Keto for Cancer, by cancer educator Miriam Kalamian.

-- And finally, my brand-new, unique, hot-off-the-press “Keto for You” online course, a mine of information on going keto.
+- And finally, my unique “Keto for You” online course, a mine of information on going keto.
 More than 12 hours of interactive classes, cheat sheets, recipes, expert interviews on lifestyle questions- it’s all served on a plate!
-You will never need any other keto resource again because membership is for life and you’ll get updates from me on a regular basis.
+If you’re not a practitioner and want the “lighter”, less research-heavy version, please go for the beginners course.

 There’s a ton of stuff out there about keto as a metabolic therapy, and of course it is just that.
 But on a purely practical level, it’s all about food and other products that are keto-friendly.
 Here are some of the best.

 - The best coffee requires a great coffee maker!
 Coffee lovers can get one of the best at Aerobie.
 Great if you’re one of the lucky ones who can tolerate coffee without getting kicked out of ketosis!